Kaithapram Damodaran Namboothiri: Life and career

-Kaithapram has established a cherished position in the Malayali heart with his beautiful yet simple artistic renderings.
-He has written both prose and poems and his books are also widely accepted.
-His appeal is closer to younger hearts and the success of Kanner Poovinte has brought this aspect into fresh focus.
-His lyrics often express the deep love and regard that make the average Malayali home sick.
-He sings in public concerts and for various causes.
-He has won several awards as a lyricist.
-His charming and helpful attitude, readiness to help and ability to be one among the music lovers, have made him a legend in his own time.
+Kaithapram has established a position in the Malayali heart with his artistic renderings.
+He has written prose and poems which have won several awards, including a Harivarasanam Award in 2025.

 As a lyricist, Kaithapram made songs with almost all major music composers of his time.
 But, most of his popular songs were composed by Johnson.
 The duo made songs for around 35 films, and most of them have superhit songs.
 He also made numerous songs with Mohan Sithara, Raveendran, Ouseppachan, S. P. Venkatesh, Vidyasagar, Jassie Gift and so on.

 Shri Kaithapram is also the Managing Trustee of Swathithirunal Kala Kendram (Music School) at Kozhikode, which caters to more than 400 music students.
 He has received numerous awards from various government and cultural organisations in Kerala.
 He has popularised and promoted the application of music for therapeutic purposes through the Music Therapy Foundation.
 Many have benefited from the systematic music therapy sessions conducted all over Kerala.